fcablik/wochstack/README.md

 ## !TODO:
 - create sitemap for admin's functions visualization
+- redesign User model (table) in db to match our criteria - no way to register, only admin/superadmin user can create other users with only sub-role permissions (superadmin -> only admin and lower..., admin -> only owner and lower, ...)
+- design admin environment

-- !DONE: setup the whole environment to be ready to work and develop own customizations to get ready for the actual real development
+- - !DONE: setup the whole environment to be ready to work and develop own customizations to get ready for the actual real development
-- !DONE: dashboard/admin setup - built in function of (requireUserWithPermission/requireAdmin) to get to the /admin page, if not logged in, client(user) will be redirected to the login page
+- - !DONE: dashboard/admin setup - built in function of (requireUserWithPermission/requireAdmin) to get to the /admin page, if not logged in, client(user) will be redirected to the login page

 ### For Discussion: